umee-network/docs/docs/users/using-the-web-app/transferring-tokens.md

 **Umee supports lending and borrowing on the Umee and Ethereum networks, and plans to support several other chains in the future.**

-{% hint style="success" %}
-_**Use the "Cosmos Transfers" guide to easily transfer supported Cosmos assets like ATOM to Umee.
+> _**Use the "Cosmos Transfers" guide to easily transfer supported Cosmos assets like ATOM to Umee.
 This is the fastest, easiest, and most cost efficient method.**_
-{% endhint %}

 {% hint style="info" %}
 _**Use the "Ethereum --> Cosmos Transfers" guide to convert assets from their Ethereum format to their Cosmos format.**_